MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ---

-[Channel or group tabs](~/tabs/how-to/create-channel-group-tab.md) also known as configurable tabs deliver content to channels and group chats, and are a great way to create collaborative spaces around dedicated web-based content.
+[Channel or group tabs](~/tabs/how-to/create-channel-group-tab.md) also known as configurable tabs, deliver content to channels and group chats and is a way to create collaborative spaces around dedicated web-based content.

-Following helps you determine the best fit for your app:
+Following table helps you determine the best fit for your app:

 | &nbsp; |Personal | Channels | Group chat | Meetings |
 |---|---|---|